SAP-samples/teched2023-AI284v/exercises/ex1/README.md

-# Exercise 1 - Process a delivery note using Document Information Extraction and LLMs (Large Language Models)
+# Exercise 1 - Process a delivery note using Document Information Extraction and LLMs

 In this exercise, you'll extract information from a custom document - in this case, a delivery note.
 The Document Information Extraction service doesn't support custom document types out of the box.
 So, you'll create a custom schema to define the fields that you want to extract from a delivery note document using LLMs (Large Language Models).